History & Library

 A good example of this was an experience I had years ago.
 I was an upper classmen engineering student at Texas A&M. I had made it through years of study and could just about see my way to graduation.
 That was until my Automatic Control Systems class.

 It became clear at that point, I really didn't know much at all.
 There was still a long way to go.
 My visions of great accomplishment were dashed.
-All I had really managed to do, was survive the typical weed-out of lesser students.
+All I had really managed to do was survive the typical weed-out of the lesser students.

-The reality that I could still be a casualty, flunk out of A&M, hit hard with just one quiz score.
+The reality that I could still be a casualty and flunk out of A&M, hit hard with just one quiz score.

 My very first score in Automatic Control Theory (Dr. Bhattacharyya) was a “20”.

-I remember that day ... sitting in my classroom chair staring at that number: "20".
-It was a shock.
-For several minutes I could not even process the event.
-I saw myself calling my parents to let them know I was flunking out.
-I saw myself framing houses or working at a truck wash for the rest of my life.
-How does one recover from a "20"?
+I remember that day ... sitting in class staring at that number: "20".
+What a shock.
+For minutes I could not process the meaning.
+I saw myself calling home to say I was flunking out.
+What then?
+Was I going to frame houses or work at a truck wash for the rest of my life?

 For those reading this who are top performers, business owners, leaders, the above story may sound familiar.
 You may have one (or several) of your own.